New Jersey enacts law allowing unauthorized immigrants to get driver's licenses

 The Morning Rundown

+The governor signed the bill just days after the Democratic-led Legislature sent the measure to his desk.

-A 2018 study from New Jersey Policy Perspective, a progressive think tank, estimated about nearly 500,000 residents without documentation are of driving age in New Jersey.
+A 2018 study from New Jersey Policy Perspective, a progressive think tank, estimated about 500,000 residents without documentation are of driving age in the state.

 The legislation sets up a two-tiered driver’s license system.
 One license would conform to federal REAL ID requirements that include proof of legal residency.
 Another license would permit people without a legal status to obtain a license.
-Both categories of license will require individuals to submit six points of identification .
+Both categories of licenses will require individuals to submit six points of identification.

-The bill has gotten vocal support from immigrants rights groups, who lined the corridors of the statehouse and cheered loudly when the measure passed.
+The bill has received vocal support from immigrant rights groups, which lined the corridors of the Statehouse and cheered loudly when the measure passed.

 They say the measure could increase safety because many immigrants without legal documentation already drive without licenses and insurance.
 They also argue that obtaining a license would help people work and provide for their loved ones.